Back

 \(L \times W = 31 × 17 = 527\)

-As we will study later, the units on this answer are square centimeters (\(cm^{2})\).
-So, we say the monitor has a size of \(527\) square centimeters.
-At this time, we will not worry about the units.
+As you will study later, the units in this answer are square centimeters (\(cm^{2})\).
+So, you can say the monitor has a size of 527 square centimeters.
+At this time, you will not worry about the units.

 )